 DRIVING SAFELY IN THE UAE

 You go out on the streets of the UAE, and one common thing you see is vehicles.
 Roads packed with vehicles.
-It’s an obvious fact that the majority of the population knows how to drive; everyone around the age of 18 probably possesses a driver’s license and roams around the roads of Dubai.
-Many ages are immature, sometimes leading to dangerous and careless driving.
+It’s a well-known fact that the majority of the population in Dubai knows how to drive; everyone who is over 18 years of age probably possesses a driver’s license and roams around the roads of Dubai.
+However, there are many inexperienced drivers, regardless of their age, who drive carelessly and recklessly.
 You may be a careful driver, but that doesn’t mean everyone is.
-Anyone can be careless no matter what their age is.
-The truth is that it isn’t our fault alone.
-Many factors add up when we start calculating distractions.
-Yup, mobile phones are definitely one.
-An attentive driver focuses on his own driving, and not only that, he focuses on others as well.
-Here are some tips to help you be a safer driver for the good of yourself and society.
+Being an attentive driver means that you should focus not only on your driving but also on the safety of other drivers and pedestrians.
+Here are some tips that can help you become a safer driver, which is essential for your well-being and the safety of others on the road.

 Distance

-This reminder has been given a dozen times.
-It’s an absolute fact that distance must be maintained between cars.
+It’s an absolute fact that distance must be maintained between cars this message has been emphasized over and over again to ensure the safety of everyone driving on the road.
 According to the Dubai police, tailgating caused 42 deaths in the UAE in 2015.
 That’s an immense amount!
-Violating the rules can end up with a Dh400 fine and four black points.
-Road experts still don’t know why motorists don’t maintain difference even though it can allow enough scope for speed adjustment and sudden breaks in case of emergencies without harming the other drivers.
+Violating the rules can result in a Dh400 fine and four black points.
+Road experts still don’t know why motorists don’t maintain distance even though it can allow enough scope for speed adjustment and sudden breaks in case of emergencies without harming the other drivers.
 Even when there’s slow-moving traffic, keeping a “safe distance” between the other cars is always safe.
 We’ve all heard of “The 3-second rule”; it’s a part of our childhood.
 Well, applying this rule on the road can help a lot.
 This allows drivers to be well-prepared and in control of their vehicles during emergencies or sudden surprises on the road.
-Most people will try to fit in the spaces you are leaving, to be safe, and recreate that distance again.
+Most people will try to fit in the spaces you are leaving, to be safe, and to recreate that distance again. it’s always better to be safe than sorry when it comes to driving.

 Follow Traffic Signs

 This is quite common.
 You’ve got to AVOID any distractions.
-Lifting your hands from the steering wheel can affect you majorly.
+Lifting your hands from the steering wheel can affect you greatly.
 A recent report confirms that texting while driving has officially become the UAE’s primary cause of road accidents.
-It is continuously been reminded NOT to check your mobile phone or any other kind of usage of this distraction.
+It is continuously reminded NOT to check your mobile phone or any other kind of distraction.
 If it is important, park your car on the roadside and make your phone call.
 Furthermore, avoid listening to loud music and eating while driving.
 These actions can distract you easily.

 Undertaking

-While it is illegal to do this in the UAE, there will always be some people who are habitual of overtaking, so always check your blind spots and side mirrors when changing lanes or pulling into a slip road.
+While it is illegal to do this in the UAE, there will always be some people who are habitually overtaking, so always check your blind spots and side mirrors when changing lanes or pulling into a slip road.
+Make sure to use your light indicators to signal your intentions to other drivers on the road.
+This simple action can prevent misunderstandings and potential accidents.

 It is generally an excellent strategy to stay as far away from them as possible.
-They are loud, have blowouts of smoke, and generally do not quickly realize if you are traveling alongside or behind them.
+They are loud, have blowouts of smoke, and generally do not quickly realize if you are travelling alongside or behind them.
 It takes them ages to stop, and avoiding them is in your best interest.
+Trucks have huge bodies and large blind spots, which makes it difficult for them to see smaller vehicles nearby. keep a safe distance from trucks and avoid driving in their blind spots, you can greatly reduce the risk of being involved in an accident.

 Changing lanes

-This is a very old habit, sigh.
-Most of the drivers misuse the indicators in what way?
+This is a very old habit that most of the drivers misuse the indicators.
 Well, some leave indicators on when there is no need to, and some don’t even turn them on while changing lanes.
 This doesn’t help you or the other drivers, probably because you are not showing them your intentions.
-Driving in the UAE is all about vigilance and keeping the habit, and it’s our own risk.
-Continuously checking your rare-view and side-view mirrors should be, as a matter of fact, what you should be doing.
-Committing this act will cost you a fine of Dh200 and 3 black points; guess what?
-It is still one of the top offenses in the UAE.
-Always some people do not allow cars to move into their lane even if they put their indicators on.
-Not giving way to other drivers is an equally dangerous offense, which can also set you back by a Dh200 traffic fine.
+Driving in the UAE is all about vigilance and keeping good habits Continuously checking your rare-view and side-view mirrors should be what you should be doing.
+Failure to follow this rule can result in a fine of Dh200 and 3 black points, making it one of the top traffic offences in the country.

 .